All Episodes

 Might not be a bad idea.

-I don't want to be inflammatory here on the program.
+Rhetorically speaking, of course, I don't want to be inflammatory here on the program.

-Why doesn't that have the same ring to it as the Larry Craig thing?
+The fugitive from justice, who is in the now infamous latex glove scandal, why doesn't that have the same ring to it as the Larry Craig thing?

-Just doesn't have the same.
+It just doesn't have the same.

-Larry Craig, the senator from Ohio, has a very, very wide stance, apparently, we all know since he goes to the bathroom with a wide stance.
+Larry Craig, the senator from Ohio, has a very, very wide stance, apparently, we all know, since he goes to the bathroom with a wide stance.

-Anyway, the fugitive from justice who funneled over a million dollars to the Hillary Clinton campaign and may have reimbursed other donors, which is clearly illegal, has apparently gone missing.
+Anyway, the fugitive from justice, who funneled over a million dollars to the Hillary Clinton campaign and may have reimbursed other donors, which is clearly illegal, has apparently gone missing, at least according to our old buddy John Fund at the Wall Street Journal.

 Now, this is all reminiscent of the 1996 Clinton fundraising scandal when a total of 120 witnesses either fled the country, pled the fifth, or otherwise were unavailable for questioning.